harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - `Flutter engine`: Handles the display and formatting of text.
     - `Built-in service`: Used for the management of plugins, packages, and event loops.

+8. Explain an `interface` in dart with an example?
+    - Unlike other languages dart does not have any interface keyword, You can implement it with an abstract keyword.

-8. Difference between GraphQl vs Rest. with pros and cons in short
+9. Difference between GraphQl vs Rest. with pros and cons in short

    `GraphQL:-`